wix-incubator/playable/docs/player-config.md

 ### Video source config

-`config.src: MediaSource` A string or array with source of the video.
+`config.src:PlayableMediaSource` A string or array with source of the video.
 For more information see [this page](/video-source)

 ### UI related config